michalkonecny/polypaver/pages/features.md

 mathjax: on
 ---

-### In version 0.3:
+### The master branch:

 * Deciding conjectures with expressions that contain
     * The operations +,-,*,/, abs, sqrt, exp <!--, sin, cos -->
     * Explicit **intervals** and **interval operations**
     * Definite **integrals** (with arbitrary expressions for endpoints)
     * Floating-point **rounded operations** (with adjustable precision)
+* Supported input formats:
+    * pp: based on fld language used in SPARK 2005 verification conditions
+    * a modified tptp: only fof formulas, extended with common infix relations (eg <=, >=) and operations (eg +, *, /)
+         * similar to the modified tptp supported by [MetiTarski](http://www.cl.cam.ac.uk/~lp15/papers/Arith/)
 * Verification of **floating-point** [SPARK/Ada 2005](http://en.wikipedia.org/wiki/SPARK_(programming_language)) code
     * Full verification of floating-point code in cooperation with the official SPARK tools
          * Functional correctness